Cinnamon Raisin Sourdough Bread

 Gently run a butter knife along the edges of the loaf pan and turn the loaf out of the pan.
 While it’s still hot, brush the surface with some melted butter.
 Let the bread cool completely before slicing it.

-Our favorite way to eat this cinnamon raisin bread is toasted.
+Our favorite way to eat this cinnamon raisin sourdough bread is toasted.
 This makes the best cinnamon raisin toast EVER!

 Enjoy!